netbox-community/netbox-plugin-tutorial/tutorial/step01-initial-setup.md

 $ python netbox/manage.py runserver
 ```

 You should see the development server start successfully.
 Open NetBox in a new browser window, log in as a superuser, and navigate to the admin UI.
-Under **System > Installed Plugins** you should see our plugin listed.
+Under **Admin > System > Plugins** you should see our plugin listed.

 ![Django admin UI: Plugins list](/images/step01-django-admin-plugins.png)